-After you've set up your knowledge base and your community, supply your app developer with the values for the community URL, data category group, and root data category.
+After you've set up your knowledge base and your Experience Cloud site, supply your app developer with the values for the site URL, data category group, and root data category.
 You can get this information from your org's setup.

-Guest User Access for Your Community
+Guest User Access for Your Experience Cloud Site

-Ensure that guest user access is set up correctly for your community.
+Ensure that guest user access is set up correctly for your Experience Cloud site.
 To show Knowledge articles from your app, enable guest user access for the Article Types, Categories, and Fields associated with your knowledge articles.
 To show Case Publisher, ensure that your Quick Actions are accessible.

-These instructions describe how to enable guest user access for either a Community or a Salesforce site.
+These instructions describe how to enable guest user access for either an Experience Cloud or Salesforce site.